-^{1.} Active LOW signals are designated with a trailing lower-case n instead of #.
+1. Active LOW signals are designated with a trailing lower-case n instead of #.

-Table 2 • Back-End Interface Signals
+Table 2 Back-End Interface Signals (Conti nued) -- -------

-Name 1 Туре Description IO_CYC Output Active high signal indicating a transaction to I/O space.
-MEM_CYC Output Active high signal indicating a transaction to memory space.
-CONFIG_CYC Output Active high signal indicating a transaction to configuration space.
-READ_CYC Output Active high signal indicating a read transaction.
-WRITE_CYC Output Active high signal indicating a write transaction.
-MEM_DATA Bi-Directional 32-bit bi-directional data bus.
-MEM_ADD[N:0] Output Memory address bus.
-N is defined by the variable MADDR_WIDTH-1.
-DP_START Output Active high pulse indicating that a PCI transaction to this target is beginning.
-DP_DONE Output Active high pulse indicating that a PCI transaction to this target has finished.
+Name 1 Туре Description DP_DONE Output Active high pulse indicating that a PCI transaction to this target has finished.
 RD_BE_NOW Output This signal is only activated when RD_BE_RDY is active.
 At the beginning of a PCI transfer, this signal indicates that the PCI bus is ready to read data from the back-end.
 For fast back-ends like SRAM and FIFO, valid data will be expected immediately on the following rising clock edge.
 For slow response devices, like SDRAM, a latency timer will hold off the controller until the back-end is initialized.
 Once the initialization is complete, data will be expected on all subsequent rising clock edges.
 This signal will go inactive whenever IRDYn or RD_BE_RDY becomes inactive.
-RD_BE_RDY Input Active high signal indicating that the back-end is ready to send data to the target interface.
+RD_BE_RDY Input Active high signal indicating that the back-end is ready to send data to the Tar- get+DMA interface.
 If the ready signal does not become active within the limits defined by the PCI bus, then a disconnect without data will be initiated.
 WR_BE_NOW[3:0] Output This signal is only activated when WR_BE_RDY is active.
 At the beginning of a PCI transfer, this signal indicates that the PCI bus is ready to write data to the back-end.
 For fast back-ends like SRAM and FIFO, valid data will be provided to the back-end on the next clock edge.
 For slow response devices, like SDRAM, a latency timer will hold off the controller until the back-end is initialized.
-Once the initialization is complete, data will be provided on all subsequent clock edges when this signal is valid.
-This signal will go inactive whenever IRDY or WR_BE_RDY becomes inactive.
+Once the initialization is complete, and when this data signal is valid, data will be provided on all subsequent clock edges.
+This signal will go inactive whenever IRDYn or WR_BE_RDY becomes inactive.
 Each bit in the RD_BE_NOW bus represents a byte enable.
-WR_BE_RDY Input Active high signal indicating that the back-end is ready to receive data from the target interface.
+WR_BE_RDY Input Active high signal indicating that the back-end is ready to receive data from the Tar- get+DMA interface.
 If the ready signal does not become active within the limits defined by the PCI bus, then a disconnect without data will be initiated.
-BE_REQ Input A request from the back-end to the PCI Target Controller to take control of the back-end.
+BE_REQ Input A request from the back-end to the PCI Target+DMA Controller to take control of the back-end.
 This signal is active high.
-BE_GNT Output A grant from the PCI Target Controller to the back-end granting control.
-When the BE_GNT signal is active and a transaction to the PCI Target controller occurs, the PCI controller will respond with Retry cycle.
+BE_GNT Output A grant from the PCI Target+DMA Controller to the back-end granting control.
+When the BE_GNT signal is active and a transaction to the PCI Target+DMA controller occurs, the PCI controller will respond with Retry cycle.
 If a cycle is in progress when the BE_REQ is asserted, the BE_GNT will not assert until completion of the current PCI cycle.
-If the Back-end must take control during a cycle, then the ready signals can be de-asserted, causing a PCI time-out and resultant disconnect.
+If the back-end must take control during a cycle, then the ready signals can be de-asserted, causing a PCI time-out and resultant disconnect.
 EXT_INTn Input Active low interrupt from the back-end.
 When PCI interrupts are enabled, this should cause an INTAn signal to be asserted.

-^{1.} Active LOW signals are designated with a trailing lower-case n instead of #.
+1. Active LOW signals are designated with a trailing lower-case n instead of #.